-Whether you are just travelling to a few countries or off around the world, having an itinerary planned before hand can prove invaluable.
+Whether you’re just travelling to a few countries or off around the world, having an itinerary planned before hand can prove invaluable.
 It’s smart to leave these details with a family member back home so they know where you are.

-Be familiar with dress codes in different locations – Small shorts, slogan tee’s and Havaianas scream tourist and so you will stand out by a mile and check if a country you’re visiting has any specific dress codes; make sure you know these to avoid causing offence or getting into trouble.
+Be familiar with dress codes in different locations – Small shorts, slogan tee’s and Havaianas scream tourist so you’ll stand out by a mile!
+You should also check if a country you’re visiting has any specific dress codes; make sure you know these to avoid causing offence or getting into trouble.
 Have a read of our Social Etiquette Abroad blog for lots of helpful info!

 2. Try to blend in.

 In keeping with the first point, trying to look like a local is the easiest way to avoid attention.
 This may be harder if you are visiting places such as Japan or Thailand (and look neither Japanese nor Thai) so instead, pass yourself off as an expat.

 Learning a little bit of the language if you can is also ideal – it shows you have made an effort and are interested in your surroundings whilst also having a little bit of savvy local knowledge in your locker, too.

 Remember to be confident, and even if you’re not, act like you are.
 Stride as though you have somewhere to be and ignore any harassment; you’ll notice the locals do it too.